lisamonozlai/lisamonozlai/README.md

 ### I help social impact organizations with their data.

 I work at the intersection of data analysis, project management, and operations, helping mission-driven teams improve systems and make sense of complex information.
 Professionally, I have:
-- Measured the impact of public programs
+- Measured the impact of government and nonprofit programs
 - Turned grant, operational, and statistical data into clear stories
 - Built workflows that made data easier to access and use